Are you worried about losing the ability to manage your finances or who will make decisions about your welfare in later life?

 If you can still make decisions for yourself, you can make and register a Lasting Power of Attorney.Once you lose the ability to understand what a Lasting Power of Attorney is, it’s too late.
 Your family may need to apply for a deputyship instead which can be costly and time consuming.

 Planning at this stage can be a simple cost effective way of ensuring peace of mind.
-As a firm of soliciotrs, our friendly straightforward advice will take account of the whole picture.
-Our charges are extremely competitive and ususally start at around £600 plus vat.
-Call us today and make a no obligation appointment.
+As a firm of solicitors, our friendly straightforward advice will take account of the whole picture.
+Our charges are extremely competitive and usually start at around £600 plus vat.
+Call us on 01708 745183 or email to make a no obligation appointment.

 There are four steps to obtaining a Lasting Power of Attorney:-